eine Gruppe Kinder sitzt bei einer Führung durch die Ausstellung "Ozeanien" auf dem Boden. Ein Kind meldet sich.

 Exhibition: South and South East Asia

-Buddhism in Japan and China
+Buddhism in China and Japan

 Originating in northern India, Buddha’s teachings spread to China and Japan.
 The Zen Buddhist way of thinking is expressed in calligraphy, the tea ceremony, and meditation.
 Moments of silence and meditation are part of many religions.
 What ideas are associated with the teachings of Zen Buddhism?

-Teaching field: xxxxx
+Teaching field: ethics, religious education

 For whom?
 Recommended for grades 5 to 13